Prajjwal/lambda-papers/_posts/2019-10-14-linux-file-locking-ruby.md

 title: Exploring Linux File Locking Mechanisms in Ruby
 ---

-*An exploration of File Locking mechanisms and their pitalls on Linux in Ruby.*
+*An exploration of File Locking mechanisms and their pitfalls on Linux in Ruby.*

 On a recent automation spree I produced a couple of hundred lines of ruby that needed persistence.
 The built-in `PStore` is a natural choice for a project that